PROJECT RETURN MERZ BARN WALL

 *Points of note validating return of the Schwitters Merz Barn wall

-1. Schwitters created the Merz Barn wall entirely from locally-sourced materials and found objects in the area around Ambleside and Great Langdale in the mid-1940s.
-It has no place as an unnaturally severed artwork – a fish out of water, stranded in a gallery in a city museum many miles from its intended permanent rural exhibition place.
+1. Schwitters created the Merzbarn wall entirely from locally-sourced materials and found objects in the area around Ambleside and Great Langdale during 1947 / 8.
+It surely has no permanent place as an unnaturally severed artwork – a fish out of water, stranded in a gallery in a city museum many miles from its undoubtably-intended rural exhibition place.
 Unjustifiable in the technologically advanced 21st C. both morally and geographically – and also, in the final analysis, within art history itself.

 The Hatton Gallery was gifted the Wall in the 1960s by the then owner of the Cylinders Estate, Harry Pierce.

 Equally, the directors of the gallery, in conjunction with the Arts Council, government and local authority, should recognize the strong nay overwhelming case, both morally and in the interest of art itself, for the Merz Barn Wall to be freely returned and re-incorporated into the Merz Barn – its intended and therefore real permanent exhibition place in Langdale, Cumbria.
 They need to step up to the plate and act in the same spirit of generosity and genuine concern for the future of this most important artwork as did Harry Pierce in 1965.